wayneeseguin/graft/docs/reference/use-cases.md

-# Spruce Use Cases Guide
+# graft Use Cases Guide

-This guide helps you find the right Spruce operators and patterns for common configuration management tasks.
+This guide helps you find the right graft operators and patterns for common configuration management tasks.

 ## Table of Contents